-Part One and Annex B of KCSiE, 2022 and Section 3.5, provide further information on and the types of abuse and a range of specific safeguarding issues.
-Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in Section 5 of this policy and speak with the DSL or a deputy.
+Part One and Annex B of KCSiE 2023 and Section 3.4, provide further information on the types of abuse and a range of specific safeguarding issues.
+Where staff are unsure how to respond to specific safeguarding issues,

 All staff are made aware of the possible indicators of abuse and neglect and how to respond to disclosures and other concerns, following the identified procedures.
+Staff are aware that some children have an increased risk of abuse, both online and offline, as listed below